This feature allows schedulers to specify the number of resources and the skills they must hold when allocating jobs.

 Allocating Resources to Jobs With Multiple Resource Requirements

-There are several ways to allocate resources.
-Jobs with multiple resource requirements can be allocated via the available resource list by the swimlanes.
+There are several ways to allocate resources in Skedulo.
+In the "Job Details" view, jobs with multiple resource requirements can be allocated via a modal invoked from the available resource list (next to the swimlanes).

 With the aid of a mouse, roll-over one of the resources—a button (a white plus on a blue background) will appear.
 Click on the button to begin allocating the resource.

 - If the resource's tag(s) match a single requirement, Skedulo will automatically assign them to that resource requirement.
 In the example below, Joshua is "Health and Safety Certified" and when the button is clicked he is automatically assigned as one of the two resources required.

 - If the resource has multiple tags matching more than one requirement, then a modal pop-up allows the scheduler to manually select which requirement they want to assign to the resource.
 In the example below, Dexter has several skills which match several of the requirements.
 The pop-up modal allows the scheduler to choose which requirement to assign.
 Dexter's electrical certificate is matched one of the requirements, then saved.